metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_v1alpha1_manifest.md

 Optional:

 - `compression_type` (String)
 - `model_access_config` (Attributes) The access configuration file to control access to the ML model.
-You canexplicitly accept the model end-user license agreement (EULA) within theModelAccessConfig.   * If you are a Jumpstart user, see the End-user license agreements (https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-choose.html#jumpstart-foundation-models-choose-eula)   section for more details on accepting the EULA.   * If you are an AutoML user, see the Optional Parameters section of Create   an AutoML job to fine-tune text generation models using the API for details   on How to set the EULA acceptance when fine-tuning a model using the AutoML   API (https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-create-experiment-finetune-llms.html#autopilot-llms-finetuning-api-optional-params). (see [below for nested schema](#nestedatt--spec--containers--model_data_source--s3_data_source--model_access_config))
+You can explicitly accept the model end-user license agreement (EULA) within the ModelAccessConfig. * If you are a Jumpstart user, see the End-user license agreements (https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-choose.html#jumpstart-foundation-models-choose-eula) section for more details on accepting the EULA. * If you are an AutoML user, see the Optional Parameters section of Create an AutoML job to fine-tune text generation models using the API for details on How to set the EULA acceptance when fine-tuning a model using the AutoML API (https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-create-experiment-finetune-llms.html#autopilot-llms-finetuning-api-optional-params). (see [below for nested schema](#nestedatt--spec--containers--model_data_source--s3_data_source--model_access_config))
 - `s3_data_type` (String)
 - `s3_uri` (String)